 Pre-K Information for the Johnson Museum of Art

 The content of the tour changes from year to year, based on collaboration between teachers and museum educators.
-Please go to https://kdt2hfj.wordpress.com/ to learn about this year's program.
+This year's trip information can be found here!

 KDT!
 Books for Pre-K

 KDT! provides books to all Pre-K through fifth grade children to encourage literacy and reinforce Kids Discover the Trail! curriculum.
 To prolong the excitement of the trip, some teachers give the book to the children (when appropriate) on a day other than the day of the field trip.